kif-framework/KIF/README.md

 KIF attempts to imitate actual user input.
 Automation is done using tap events wherever possible.

 #### Automatic Integration with Xcode 5 Testing Tools
-Xcode 5 introduces [new testing an continuous integration tools](https://developer.apple.com/technologies/tools/whats-new.html) built on the same testing platform as KIF.
+Xcode 5 introduces [new testing and continuous integration tools](https://developer.apple.com/technologies/tools/whats-new.html) built on the same testing platform as KIF.
 You can easily run a single KIF test with the Test Navigator or kick off nightly acceptance tests with Bots.

 See KIF in Action
 -----------------